sharpest-minds/hiring-tips/README.md

 The more obvious your value is, the more receptive companies will be when you reach out to them, and the easier they'll be to negotiate with.
 If you follow the advice in this section properly, you might even find recruiters start to reach out to you.
 (Don't let that go to your head - a recruiter reaching out isn't that valuable by itself.
 It's just a sign you're on the right track.)

-## Your email address
+## Your personal website and email address

 When you apply for jobs, never use Yahoo or Hotmail as your email account.
 Gmail _can be okay_, but **only** your email address is something like firstname.lastname@gmail.com.
+It's much better to have an email at your own domain, and to host a personal website at that domain.
+Your personal website can be very simple, but it does need to exist.

-**What to do:** buy your own domain name and set up an email account on it.
-For example, if your name is John Q. Smith, your email should be john@jqsmith.com, john@johnqsmith.com or something like that.
+**What to do:** Buy your own domain name and set up a website and email account on it.

+If your name is John Q. Smith, your email should be john@jqsmith.com, john@johnqsmith.com or something like that.
-**How to do it:**
-1. Buy your domain from a registrar like [GoDaddy](http://godaddy.com).
-If you need help doing this, message an admin for advice.
-Whatever you do, make sure you get the `.com`.
-2. Follow the instructions in [this help page on Google](https://support.google.com/a/answer/33353) to set up a gmail account on your domain.
-Make sure you test that your account works before using it to apply for jobs.

-**Why you're doing it:** You want to create the following impression in the mind of anyone who gets an email from you: "Wow... this person has their life together more than I do."

-## Your personal website

-You do need to have a personal website.
-But you don't need to over-think it.

-**What to do:** set up a website for yourself at the same domain as your email.
-Your personal website only needs to have 3 things on it:
+Your personal website only needs to have 3.5 things on it:

 - Your name.